CrisHigham/react-calculator/README.md

 ###Known bugs
 + After the use of the buttons, the Enter on the keyboard seems to stroke twice.
-+ For long sums the history shoots off to the side, needs some kind of wrap
++ Use of / engages the search bar in Firefox